 The Bridge – A supportive provision for children with SEMH needs within St Mark’s CofE Primary School

-‘The Bridge’ Resourced Provision is a supportive provision for up to seven children.
-It is for pupils who have a primary need of social, emotional and mental health needs on their EHC plan.
-We provide the children with support from an excellent team of LSAs within their classroom or, at times, in the Bridge suite of rooms if required.
-The Bridge is overseen by an Assistant Head Teacher, Rebekah Alsey, and managed on a day-to-day basis by our coordinator, Sara Haynes.
+‘The Bridge’ Resourced Provision is a supportive specialist provision for up to seven children who have a primary need of social, emotional and mental health (SEMH) needs on their EHC plan.
+We provide each child with support from an excellent team of LSAs within their classroom or, at times, in the Bridge suite of rooms if required.

 We passionately believe that with the right support in place to meet the needs of any child, great things can be achieved and our teachers, LSAs and Bridge staff work hard to personalise the provision given to each and every child we welcome.